conchyliculture/acme-tiny/README.md

 # acme-tiny-dns

 This project is a fork of [acme-tiny](https://github.com/diafygi/acme-tiny).
-Thanks a log to [diafygi](https://github.com/diafygi) to let us escape from all the other ACME client craziness.
+Thanks a lot to [diafygi](https://github.com/diafygi) to let us escape from all the other ACME client craziness.

 The rest of this README is only going to be about stuff specific to this code.